sengweihan/E-commerce_Website/README.md

 # E-commerce_Website
-A project to create an e-commerce landing page using HTML, CSS, and JavaScript
+A project to create an e-commerce landing page.

+## TECHNOLOGIES USED
+* HTML
+* CSS
+* JavaScript

 ## LIVE DEMO